A $311,000 gift, and matching state funding, will be used to bring visiting CEOs to Western Kentucky University.

 "We are so grateful to Hays for establishing this professorship and proud to claim him as one of our most distinguished alumni."

 This is the fifth professorship created through matches from the trust fund.
 The other four were $500,000 gifts that created $1 million professorships when matched.
-They were:

 download Adobe Acrobat Reader.